gwenwindflower/starelf-chronicles/notes/Book tracking app planning.md

+# Book tracking app planning

 - Obsidian text files for writing and data creation
 - CLI
   - for ensuring the schema is correct
   - for syncing data to and from database
 - GCP Database
   - storing all the data properly
 - GCP Hosting
   - FastAPI API